-There are no buildings within 90 feet of the Development Site listed by LPC or the State and/or National Register of Historic Places (S/NR) which would require special protections from potential damage due to vibration.
+There are no buildings within 90 feet of the Development Site listed by the New York City Landmarks Preservation Commission (LPC) or the State and/or National Register of Historic Places (S/NR) which would require special protections from potential damage due to vibration.
 There is the potential for construction vibration from some construction equipment, such as pile drivers, to cause annoyance in nearby residences.
 However, these construction activities would only occur for limited periods of time at any particular location and there would be no significant adverse impact as a result of construction vibration.